JoelKt29/TabPFN-Project/README.md

 ## Project Overview

-This project tackles the challenge of modeling the SABR (Sigma-Alpha-Beta-Rho) stochastic volatility model using Deep Learning.
-The innovation lies in combining TabPFN (a pretrained Transformer for tabular data) with Sobolev training to produce smooth volatility smiles and mathematically consistent Greeks (sensitivities), essential for professional risk management.
+This project tackles the challenge of modeling the SABR (Sigma-Alpha-Beta-Rho) stochastic volatility model using the transformer TabPFN.
+The innovation lies in combining TabPFN  with a custom loss function to produce smooth volatility smiles and mathematically consistent Greeks (sensitivities), essential for professional risk management.

 ---